river-lockhart/CS300-Dominoes/README.md

+//AUTHORED BY RIVER LOCKHART, KHUSBU BHUSHAL, GABRIEL BOAFO\\

 # CS300-Dominos

 # In case of Java issues

 Download JDK 21. -> Add path to JAVA_HOME in System Variables (may need to create JAVA_HOME). -> Ensure selected IDE is using correct Java version. -> Restart computer.